 Some stinging or discomfort may occur during this time but should be minimal as you have been numbed with an anesthetic cream prior to treatment.
 If you’re only having it done under your eyes, the treatment will last only 30 minutes.

 Radio frequency microneedling machine causes small punctures in the skin.
-Infection is a potential complication of these punctures, so it is important to take proper care to avoid damaging your skin or causing micro-tears that increase the risk for infection.
+Infection is a potential complication of these punctures, so it is important to take proper care to avoid damaging your skin or causing micro-tears that increase the risk of infection.
 It might take a little time for the skin punctures to heal, so try to avoid any kind of skin exfoliation for about a week.
 Make sure you’re using a gentle moisturizer to keep your skin hydrated.
 If you have any bleeding, yellow or green discharge, or a fever greater than 103°F (39°C) after the procedure, RF microneedle machine manufacturers recommend calling your doctor.

 Microneedling is often referred to as the “lunchtime procedure” because it can be done in an hour or less.
 After microneedling, most patients can resume their regular daily activities without experiencing any side effects.
 Some patients experience redness, discoloration, and swelling around the treatment area immediately following treatment.
 This can last a few days.
 The presence of these symptoms should not alarm you unless they are persistent.